dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T287: Suggesting inferiority leads to harmful segregation.
+### T287: The notion some groups are inherently inferior and should be segregated is harmful.

 |Support|
 |---|